tmtek/keycloak_devkit/README.md

 # Keycloak Development Kit

 This is a template project used to build and test Keycloak Themes and Service Provider Interfaces (SPIs).
-It can be used to easily standup an configurable instance of Keycloak using Docker and import SPIs, Themes, and Realms.
+It can be used to easily standup a configurable instance of Keycloak using Docker and import SPIs, Themes, and Realms.
 You may also use it to author themes live with Keycloak running.

 ## Commands